He110te4m/vscode-circular-dependency/apps/vscode-circular-dependency/README.md

 # Configuration

-> Unless otherwise specified, the configuration content is the plug-in default.
+> Unless otherwise specified, the configuration content is the plugin default.

 ## Warning level